thomasspina/meatup-site/README.md

 meetup site project to learn react.js

-A site where meat lovers meetup to talk about meat.
+A site where meat lovers organise meatups to talk about meat